davecanderson/docs/docs/ormlite/custom-sql-features.md

 ## CustomSelect Attribute

-The new `[CustomSelect]` can be used to define properties you want populated from a Custom SQL Function or Expression instead of a normal persisted column, e.g:
+The `[CustomSelect]` can be used to define properties you want populated from a Custom SQL Function or Expression instead of a normal persisted column, e.g:

 ```csharp